 When Paul Raeburn became a father for the first time, he had one piece of advice to go on.
 "The most important things to do," a colleague told him, are "to tell your kids you love them and to spend time with them."
 Several years later, he remarried, had a second set of kids, and was determined to learn more about fatherhood than the basic guidelines he'd followed the first time around.

-"We all think we know a lot about fathers and what they do for their kids, but what do we really know?" he told me in a recent interview.
+"We all think we know a lot about fathers and what they do for their kids, but what do we really know?" he told me in an interview.

 A science writer who'd published books on mental illness and space exploration, Raeburn did a comprehensive survey of scientific research on fatherhood.
 The result is his newest book, Do Fathers Matter?.
 Raeburn found that fathers play a huge role in their children's lives, even before they're born.

 "Fathers have much more effect on children than even I would have guessed — and I was biased in favor of fathers to start with," he said.